JonathanEdwardLee/six-day-crypto-trend/README.md

 For this I used Google Sheets to Insert Chart and I went with a Smooth Line Chart.
 You can view my spreadsheet here: https://docs.google.com/spreadsheets/d/1Mc1yDF8g6opxI1KGmpE0KLfi8ooxQ8g3NqaWAULRhJc/edit?usp=sharing

-In conclusion, this project provided a simple small data set to prove i have some spreadsheet skills.
+In conclusion, this project provided a simple small data set to demonstrate some of my spreadsheet skills.
 I had fun doing it and I'm excited to explore this topic further with SQL, Tableau, and BigQuery.